 5. Rock Hall, Maryland

-This friendly town of just 1,278 residents on the Chesapeake Bay hosts a variety of festive holiday events every year.
-The season kicks off with its Hometown Christmas celebration that features horse-drawn carriage rides and open houses at the local shops.
-Later in the season, there’s a lighted boat parade that welcomes Santa to Rock Hall for the tree lighting ceremony.
+This charming town in Maryland that could star in a Hallmark Christmas movie, with only 1,278 residents on the Chesapeake Bay, hosts a variety of festive holiday events every year.
+The season kicks off with its Hometown Christmas celebration that features a horse-drawn carriage ride and open houses at the local shops.
+Later in the season, there’s a lighted boat parade that welcomes Santa Claus to Rock Hall for the tree lighting ceremony.
 Rock Hall’s tree is made of crab baskets, a nod to their charming location on the water.
-See all there is to do in Rock Hall and our other favorite festive Maryland towns here.

 6. Middleburg, Virginia